aws-samples/aws-deeplearning-labs/workshop/pytorch-distributed-training/README.md

 # WorkShop Steps

+Note: This workshop has been tested in us-west-2 region.
+Also, Chrome is the preferred browser to use for this workshop.

 This workshop is organized in a number of sequential steps.
 Steps 1 through 3 are required to complete the workshop.

 ## 1. Login to AWS Account ([Step0.1_AWS_LOGIN.md](https://github.com/aws-samples/eks-kubeflow-cloudformation-quick-start/blob/master/workshop/pytorch-distributed-training/STEP0.1_AWS_LOGIN.md#workshop-execution-steps))